Optical aberration

-In optics, aberration is a property of optical systems, such as lenses, that causes light to be spread out over some region of space rather than focused to a point.
-Aberrations cause the image formed by a lens to be blurred or distorted, with the nature of the distortion depending on the type of aberration.
+In optics, aberration is a property of optical systems, such as lenses and mirrors, that causes the image created by the optical system to not be a faithful reproduction of the object being observed.
+Aberrations cause the image formed by a lens to be blurred, distorted in shape or have color fringing or other effects not seen in the object, with the nature of the distortion depending on the type of aberration.

 Aberration can be defined as a departure of the performance of an optical system from the predictions of paraxial optics.
 In an imaging system, it occurs when light from one point of an object does not converge into (or does not diverge from) a single point after transmission through the system.
 Aberrations occur because the simple paraxial theory is not a completely accurate model of the effect of an optical system on light, rather than due to flaws in the optical elements.

 An image-forming optical system with aberration will produce an image which is not sharp.
 Makers of optical instruments need to correct optical systems to compensate for aberration.

 Aberration can be analyzed with the techniques of geometrical optics.
 The articles on reflection, refraction and caustics discuss the general features of reflected and refracted rays.

 Overview

 With an ideal lens, light from any given point on an object would pass through the lens and come together at a single point in the image plane (or, more generally, the image surface).
-Real lenses do not focus light exactly to a single point, however, even when they are perfectly made.
+Real lenses, even when they are perfectly made, do not however focus light exactly to a single point.
 These deviations from the idealized lens performance are called aberrations of the lens.

 Aberrations fall into two classes: monochromatic and chromatic.
 Monochromatic aberrations are caused by the geometry of the lens or mirror and occur both when light is reflected and when it is refracted.
 They appear even when using monochromatic light, hence the name.

 Chromatic aberrations are caused by dispersion, the variation of a lens's refractive index with wavelength.
 Because of dispersion, different wavelengths of light come to focus at different points.
 Chromatic aberration does not appear when monochromatic light is used.